agude/agude.github.io/_books/heavens_river.md

     Not quite as "overly cute" as the MMORPG-guilds-turned-mercenary Zokus from {{ quantum }}, but close.

-The first two storylines are actually the same story: the fracturing is accelerated by the contact with the Quinlans in the Topopolis.
+But the first two storylines are actually the same story: the fracturing is accelerated by the contact with the Quinlans in the Topopolis.
 And the third storyline doesn't really take off, obviously being saved for later books.